-- 1. Special incident reporting of deaths by South Central Los Angeles Regional Center (SCLARC) was reviewed by comparing deaths entered into the Client Master File for the review period with special incident reports (SIR) of deaths received by the Department of Developmental Services (DDS). - 2.
-The records of the 38 consumers selected for the Home and Community-Based Services (HCBS) Waiver sample were reviewed to determine that all required special incidents were reported to DDS during the review period. - 3.
-A supplemental sample of 10 consumers who had special incidents reported to DDS within the review period were assessed for timeliness of reporting and documentation of follow-up activities.
+- Special incident reporting of deaths by SCLARC was reviewed by comparing deaths entered into the Client Master File for the review period with special incident reports (SIR) of deaths received by the Department of Developmental Services (DDS). - 2.
+The records of the 39 consumers selected for the Home and Community-Based Services (HCBS) Waiver sample were reviewed to determine that all required special incidents were reported to DDS during the review period. - 3.
+A supplemental sample of 10 consumers who had special incidents reported to DDS within the review period was assessed for timeliness of reporting and documentation of follow-up activities.
 The follow-up activities were assessed for being timely, appropriate to the situation, resulting in an outcome that ensures the consumer is protected from adverse consequences, and that risks are either minimized or eliminated.

 - 1. SCLARC reported all deaths during the review period to DDS. - 2.
-SCLARC reported all special incidents in the sample of 38 records selected for the HCBS Waiver review to DDS. - 3.
-SCLARC's vendors reported nine of the ten (90 percent) incidents in the supplemental sample within the required timeframes. - 4.
-SCLARC reported nine of the ten (90 percent) incidents to DDS within the required timeframes. - 5.
+SCLARC reported all special incidents in the sample of 10 records selected for the HCBS Waiver review to DDS. - 3.
+SCLARC's vendors reported all 10 (100 percent) applicable incidents in the supplemental sample within the required timeframes. - 4.
+SCLARC reported all 10 (100 percent) incidents to DDS within the required timeframes. - 5.
 SCLARC's follow-up activities on consumer incidents were appropriate for the severity of the situations for the 10 incidents.